Scaling up smallholder access to irrigation

-Construction work is expected to begin in 2018, initially extending existing bulk water infrastructure to deliver sufficient canal capacity to irrigate up to 3,500ha of land within the Kafue District.
-Funded by an ORIO grant, ownership of this infrastructure will revert to the Government of Zambia, enabling the benefits of irrigation to be shared across the wider region.
+Construction work began in July 2019, initially extending existing bulk water infrastructure to deliver sufficient canal capacity to irrigate up to 3,500ha of land within the Kafue District.
+Funded by an ORIO grant, ownership of this infrastructure will revert to the Government of Zambia (upon completion of construction), enabling the benefits of irrigation to be shared across the wider region.

 Working together with SUDECO, a South African private investor, the project will establish and operate a 1,336ha commercial farm.
 The farm will create local jobs, deliver training and demonstrate replicable best practice in the operation and maintenance of a comprehensive irrigation network.